Using Synergy repositories in Visual Studio

-To use a Synergy/DE repository with a traditional Synergy or Synergy .NET project in Visual Studio, you can do either of the following:
+To use a Synergy repository with a traditional Synergy or Synergy .NET project in Visual Studio, you can do either of the following:

-- create a Synergy/DE Repository project and then reference that project.
+- create a Synergy repository project and then reference that project.
 A project that references a repository project will be rebuilt when the repository changes.
 Make sure no RPSMFIL, RPSTFIL, or RPSDAT settings override references to repository projects.
-For example, RPSMFIL and RPSTFIL (or RPSDAT) settings in synergy.ini and synuser.ini override references to repository projects when the Synergy Runtime is used (for example, when running your Synergy program or Synergy/DE Repository).
-See Precedence for environment variables and references for details.
+See Creating a Synergy repository project below.

-- use RPSMFIL and RPSTFIL (or RPSDAT) to specify the location of repository files.
-In this case, the project will not be rebuilt when the repository changes, but you can create a pre-build event that rebuilds the repository when the project is built.
-See Build Events page of Visual Studio project properties.
+- use RPSMFIL and RPSTFIL or RPSDAT to specify the location of repository files.
+In this case, the project will not be rebuilt when the repository changes (though you can create a pre-build event that rebuilds the repository when the project is built).
+See Using repositories that don’t have projects below.

 The first method is generally best.
 When you add a reference or dependency to a repository project, the repository files become part of the build system, so projects that reference the repository are rebuilt if repository files change.